wajdi404/wajdi404/README.md

 ### About Me

 <p align="justify">
 I am a junior majoring in Computer Science who constantly seeking smart and innovative solutions to everyday problems.
-I have a great passion for programming and am always curious about designing and implementing applications.
+Passion for programming and always curious about designing and implementing applications.
+Have an excellent understanding of algorithms, data structures, machine learning, computer vision, and deep learning.
+Committed to critical thinking and attention to detail, responsible and highly organized, open-mind, and willing new things.
 </p>

 <div align="center">